bobgeorgethe3rd/freesewing/designs/neckbandcurved/README.md

 # @freesewing/neckbandcurved

-Curved neckband design to be used in other designs
+Curved Neckband design to be used in other designs